 During the year 2008, the Company invested in 95% of the share capital of National Company for Business Solutions, a Saudi limited liability company.
-The remaining 5% is owned by Bayanat, a subsidiary of the Company.
+The remaining 5% is owned by Bayanat Al-Oula for Network Services Company, a subsidiary of the Company.